grommet/grommet/src/js/components/List/README.md

 **global.hover.color**

-The text color when hovering over an interactive row.
+The text color when hovering over an interactive item.
 Expects `string | { dark: string, light: string }`.

 Defaults to